Michelle Mulherin

 Michelle Mulherin (born 20 January 1972) is an Irish former Fine Gael politician who served as a Senator from 2016 to 2020, after being nominated by the Taoiseach.
 She served as a Teachta Dála (TD) for the Mayo constituency from 2011 to 2016.

 Career

 She was elected as a Fine Gael TD for the Mayo constituency at the 2011 general election.
 She was elected to Ballina Town Council in 1999 and has also as a Mayo County Councillor from 2004, until her election to Dáil Éireann in 2011.
+Mulherin also sat on the European Committee of the Regions from 2005 until her election to the Dáil.
 Mulherin unsuccessfully stood for election in the Mayo constituency at the 2007 general election.
 She lost her seat at the 2016 general election.

 Mulherin was nominated by the Taoiseach Enda Kenny to the 25th Seanad in May 2016.

-She is the Fine Gael Seanad Spokesperson on Agriculture, Food and the Marine.
+She was the Fine Gael Seanad spokesperson on Agriculture, Food and the Marine.
 She was an unsuccessful candidate for the Mayo constituency at the 2020 general election.